 Author: Law, Hedy

-Publication details: The Oxford Handbook of Music and the Body, edited by Youn Kim and Sander L. Gilman.
-New York, NY: Oxford University Press, 2015.
+Publication details: The Oxford Handbook of Music Censorship, edited by Patricia Hall.
+New York, NY: Oxford University Press, 2017.